sergeysychov/behaviour_inject/README.md

 In case if you needed specific logic of object creation you may use factories.
 For example if you need to create object at some point at runtime.
 Or create object each time IoC resolving this type.

-Factories also can be eather defined directly in code, or created by autocomposition.
+Factories also can be either defined directly in code, or created by autocomposition.

 ```csharp
 public class InitiatorBehavour : MonoBehaviour